PantehaK/EBVscRNAseq/README.md

 # Data Inputs

 Raw sequencing data are not included in this repository due to file size constraints.
-FASTQ files as well as final metadata single-cell matrices will be available to download from GEO repository
+FASTQ files as well as final metadata single-cell matrices will be available to download from EGA repository

 Required input data include: